HIV in New Zealand

 The annual number of heterosexual men and women infected in New Zealand has risen gradually since the mid-1990s, and for the last several years has remained just a little under the number infected overseas, although still much smaller than the number of gay and bisexual men.

-Annual HIV diagnoses in heterosexual men and women in New Zealand 2005-2015 (excludes those previously diagnosed overseas)
+Annual HIV diagnoses in heterosexual men and women in New Zealand 1985-2018 (Blue line)

-Among all heterosexual men and women diagnosed with HIV in New Zealand, Africans remain the only ethnicity overrepresented.
+Among all heterosexual men and women diagnosed with HIV in New Zealand, Africans remained the only ethnicity over-represented until 2015.
+In 2018, Asians too are over-represented with 30% of diagnoses among the Asian heterosexual population.

 People Who Inject Drugs

 Direct blood to blood transmission is no longer a regular occurrence in New Zealand due to the work of the Needle Exchange Programme across the country.
-Four people were diagnosed with HIV as a result of injecting drug use in 2015, two in New Zealand and two overseas.
-A futher two men were infected either through sex with another man or injecting drug use.
+Only one person became infected with HIV as a result of injecting drug use in 2018.

 It is widely acknowledged that there are very few sex workers in New Zealand with HIV.
-In fact, the latest published data in 2006 recorded there was no HIV infection among the study sample of more than 300 workers.
+In fact, the latest published data in 2006 recorded there were no HIV infections among the study sample of more than 300 workers.

 Mother to Child